gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: Plugins declare dependencies on other plugins

 Should include dependencies on core plugins.

+When two plugins declare a dependency on some other plugin, the same plugin implementation ClassLoader should be used in both cases.
+Similarly, when a build script and a plugin declare a dependency on the same plugin, the same implementation ClassLoader should be used in both cases.

 ## Story: Plugin author publishes plugin to bintray